JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

 You can also add an application icon to the system tray.

-For more information, see the [Menu, tray, notifications](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Tray_Notifications_MenuBar_new#tray) tutorial.
+For more information, see the [Menu, tray, and notifications](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Tray_Notifications_MenuBar_new#tray) tutorial.

 ### Menu bar